 where $H_C$ is the intra-cluster Hamiltonian, containing electronic interactions and hopping between sites within the cluster $C$, and $H_{CC'}$ is the intra-cluster Hamiltonian, containing interactions and hopping between sites belonging to neighboring clusters $C$ and $C'$.

 If the intra-cluster terms dominate, we can again split the Hamiltonian into an unperturbed Hamiltonian $H_0=\sum_C H_C$, which is nothing but the intra-cluster Hamiltonian summed over all clusters, and then treat the inter-cluster terms as perturbations, $V=\sum_{CC'} H_{CC'}$.
-The way forward again proceeds with the same two steps as in the more familiar single site, single orbital case discussed above. (i) First we need to find the possible ground states of $H_0$.
+The way forward again proceeds with the same two steps as in the more familiar single site, single orbital case discussed above. (i) First, we need to find the possible ground states of $H_0$.
 Since this is a simple sum over clusters, it suffices to study just a single cluster.
-The ground states determine the potential localized degrees of freedom available. (ii) Once the ground states of $H_0$ are determined, and assuming that the chosen electron filling results in a degenerate set of ground states, an effective Hamiltonian can be derived perturbatively in $V$, which links clusters together.
+The ground states determine the potential localized degrees of freedom available. (ii) Once the ground states of $H_0$ are determined, an effective Hamiltonian can be derived perturbatively in $V$, which links the clusters together, assuming that the chosen electron filling results in a degenerate set of ground states.

-In this work, we explore only the first step (i) above, determining the possible ground states of the intra-cluster Hamiltonian, and thus the different potential localized degrees of freedom.
+In this work, we focus exclusively on the first step mentioned above: identifying the possible ground states of the intra-cluster Hamiltonian and, consequently, the various potential localized degrees of freedom.